Maddiefyfe/reference-website/README.md

 Align-content: stretch – lines stretch to take up the remaining space

-16. Explain with code the use of flexbox property on a parent element and also explain the sub properties you might need for the flexbox property
+<b> 16.
+Explain with code the use of flexbox property on a parent element and also explain the sub properties you might need for the flexbox property</b>

 In order for flexbox to work, the parent element must be given a display of flex in CSS code.
 The children then must be given properties such as align-items, algin-content, justify-content, etc. in order to be displayed in flex form.
 These are all written in the CSS code.

-17. Write a code example on how you will use a flexbox property on a parent element with sub properties.
+<b> 17.
+Write a code example on how you will use a flexbox property on a parent element with sub properties.</b>

 To add a flexbox to a section your code would look like: